 Julia facilitates key annual events, including the Innovative Grazing Forum and the Healthy Soils Symposium.

-Every March, the Grazing Forum attracts more than 100 farmers, who learn about a wide range of issues including biosecurity updates, foundations of a breeder herd, managing climate variability, weed management, economic implications of adopting improved grazing management practices, and new pasture varieties for the region.
+Every March, the grazing forum attracts more than 100 farmers, who learn about a wide range of grazing related topics such as herd management, genetics, pasture and weed management, biosecurity updates and managing climate variability by adopting improved grazing management practices.

-Soil health is one of the biggest challenges facing the region’s agricultural producers and the RLF programme has enabled delivery of the annual Healthy Soils Symposium to provide information from leading soils and land management experts, while also supporting the farmer driven Central Queensland Soil Health Systems group and their endeavours.
+Soil health is one of the biggest challenges facing the region’s agricultural producers and the RALF program has enabled the delivery of the annual Healthy Soils Symposium to provide information from leading soils and land management experts, while supporting peer-to-peer knowledge exchange.

 Other activities facilitated and/or supported by the RALF role include: